 Thus, the technology of blockchain is based upon the following main principles[iii].

-The Description of Transactions
+Description of Transactions

-In his article Satoshi Nakamoto defines electronic currency or coin as a chain of digital signatures [iv].
-Each user makes additions to the chain via the function of encoding the previous transaction (hash function) and adds the public key of the next user by appending to the end of the chain.
-The receiver of the deal can check the electronic signatures for identifying the participants of the deal[v].
+In his article, Satoshi Nakamoto defines electronic currency or coin as a chain of digital signatures [iv].
+Each user makes additions to the chain via the function of encoding the previous transaction (hash function) and adds the public key of the next user appending to the end of the chain.
+The receiver of the transaction can check the electronic signatures to identify the transaction participants[v].

 |From January to October, 2017||During last 12 months||Average annual change since 2013|

-- There is a great probability of tax avoidance.
+3․ There is a great probability of tax avoidance.

+4․ The ubiquitous use of bitcoin will lead to a condition when demand exceeds supply, as a consequence of which its price will consistently grow.
 The prices of services and goods will decrease, and such a deflation in its turn will have a negative effect on the economic growth.

-The former chief economist of the International Monetary Fund, Kenneth Rogoff predicts the downfall of bitcoin in the near future.
+The former chief economist of the International Monetary Fund, Kenneth Rogoff, predicts the downfall of bitcoin in the near future.

 We should mention that virtual currencies, including bitcoin, are not considered electronic money in Armenia.

 Despite the noise it has made, cryptocurrency has many advantages that can be used for economic and business development.
 Naturally, it is too early to speak about the spread of bitcoin in Armenia.
-But as in other countries, in Armenia, too, the implementation of bitcoin will contribute to the economic growth.
+But as in other countries, in Armenia, too, the implementation of bitcoin will contribute to economic growth.
 The absence of control and shady deals are of considerable danger.
 The best way to secure the users from the risks is the increase of the role of the knowledge and the abolishment of information asymmetry.
-If during a deal one party is more informed than the other, there is a great probability of cheating.
-On the other hand, the possession of the respective information will prevent from the loss of means of payment.
+If during a transaction one party is more informed than the other, there is a great probability of deceiving.
+On the other hand, the possession of the respective information will prevent the loss of the means of payment.

-[iv] “Bitcoin: A Peer-to-Peer Electronic Cash System” Satoshi Nakamoto 2008
+[iv] “Bitcoin: A Peer-to-Peer Electronic Cash System” Satoshi Nakamoto, 2008․

-[v] Dotted line – identification, broken line – signature, thick line – encoding (hashing)
+[v] Dotted line – identification, broken line – signature, thick line – encoding (hashing)․

-Authors: Lilit Ovsyan and Hakob Hakobyan. © All rights are reserved.
+Authors: Lilit Ovsyan and Hakob Hakobyan © All rights are reserved.

-Translator: Lilit Maghakyan
+Translator: Lilit Maghakyan․